Neal's deal: Five key items from West Virginia football

 We examine what was said as well as what it means for the football team both this week and moving ahead as the Mountaineers navigate the 2021 schedule.

-Next up is Virginia Tech and Brown discussed that matchup as well as how his team is looking heading into the renewal of the traditional rivalry.
+Next up is Oklahoma and Brown discussed that matchup, personnel news and how his club is preparing for the opportunity to take on the Sooners in primetime.

-1—This is a big game.
-It’s not as if Brown didn’t admit to it in the Long Island postgame press conference, but if there was any doubt the head man understands the importance of this game to the fanbase and the program at large.
-Brown has spent time this week educating himself on the significance of the rivalry between West Virginia and Virginia Tech that has largely laid dormant since the 2005 season outside a neutral site contest in 2017.
-As part of that he has fallen on the expertise of analyst Jeff Casteel, who served as the defensive coordinator for the program during the height of the rivalry.
+1—This is going to be a challenge.
+Brown didn’t beat around the bush when discussing the Sooners by leading off his talking points by simply pointing out that this team has won the last six Big 12 championships.
+West Virginia has gone to Oklahoma four times since becoming a member of the league and the average score of those games has been 43-19 in favor of the Sooners.
+In fact, only one of those contests (16-7 loss in 2013) have the Mountaineers even been relatively close on the scoreboard.

-It’s allowed Brown to understand the emotions associated with this matchup and add to the fact that the Hokies enter the game ranked and it’s a recipe for a massive home game.
-Brown isn’t just bringing himself up to speed on the series, he plans to do the same with the players and Casteel was scheduled to speak to them Tuesday in order to convey the significance of this matchup.
-It’s a game that means something to the fan base and Brown is well aware of that, which makes this contest huge.
+This Oklahoma team follows a similar recipe from the ones that West Virginia has seen in the past with a dynamic quarterback in Spencer Rattler who in no surprise is a Heisman Trophy candidate, while skill positions and offensive line are deep and talented especially at wide receiver.
+The Sooners defense has continued to improve under coordinator Alex Grinch and the Mountaineers got no favors by opening on the road against this team.
+That’s not to say it’s an impossible hill to climb, but Brown understands the task at hand by going on the road and trying to upend the Sooners in a night contest.

 ----------